-There are various regulations and requirements placed on businesses and business managers, amongst them are The Licensing Act 2003, The Fire Precautions (Workplace) Regulations 1997 as amended by The Fire Precautions (Workplace) (Amendment) Regulations 1999, The Health and Safety at Work etc Act 1974, The Management of Health and Safety at Work Regulations 1999 and the Regulatory Reform (Fire Safety) Order 2005.
+There are various regulations and requirements placed on businesses and business owners / managers, amongst them are The Licensing Act 2003, The Fire Precautions (Workplace) Regulations 1997 as amended by The Fire Precautions (Workplace) (Amendment) Regulations 1999, The Health and Safety at Work etc Act 1974, The Management of Health and Safety at Work Regulations 1999 and the Regulatory Reform (Fire Safety) Order 2005.

 Risk assessment requires employers to identify hazards and assess the risks associated with them.
 Significant risks must be controlled by the introductions of measures to minimise them if it is not reasonably practical to eliminate them totally.
 Risk assessments must be recorded.
-Employers may undertake fire risk assessments themselves if they are competent to do so.
+Employers may undertake Fire Risk Assessments themselves if they are competent to do so.
 Alternatively they may wish to enlist the assistance of a competent external consultant.

-Fire risk assessments require employers to identify potential fire hazards.
+Fire Risk Assessments require employers to identify potential fire hazards.
 The first part of the process will involve looking at the fire triangle and establishing whether the three essential ingredients (ignition source, fuel and oxygen) are adequately segregated to avoid fires occurring or spreading if they do.
 Secondly, it is necessary to establish how people might escape from the premises in the event of an outbreak of fire.
 This requires employers to consider the escape route, ensuring it is adequately lit, signed, clear of obstructions and free from other hazards.